About cannabis medicines

 Cannabis and the law

-In Australia, recreational use of cannabis products remains illegal.
-If you use, sell or supply cannabis (leaf, resin or oil) to someone else and get caught, you could face significant fines and other penalties, including a prison sentence.
+Recreational use of cannabis products remains illegal in NSW.
+If you use, grow, sell or supply cannabis (leaf, resin or oil) to someone else and get caught, you could face penalties, such as a significant fine or a prison sentence.